damygoes/myndscape/README.md

 ## ✨ Features

-- 🧘‍♀️ **Daily Mood Tracking** – Select from mood categories like anxious, excited, tired, and more.
+- 🧘‍♀️ **Daily Mood Tracking** – Get mood feedback like anxious, excited, tired, and more.
 - 📓 **Journaling** – Write daily entries to reflect on your thoughts, emotions, and progress.
 - 🧠 **Wellness-Oriented Colors** – Calming dark theme with mood-based palette.
 - 🔒 **Auth via Supabase** – Secure email-based login and session management.